ftaru17/FFData/README.md

 **[NFFXSS - Final Fantasy {xxx} Spoiler Server](https://www.moddb.com/mods/nffxss-final-fantasy-xx-2-spoiler-server)** - my own tool for monitoring game process memory, viewing game data (and cheating some values) - in fact, these files are collected on its basis

+(the source code will be published after the beta version is completed.)

 https://wiki.ffrtt.ru/index.php/FF7/Savemap

 https://wiki.ffrtt.ru/index.php/FF8/GameSaveFormat